nextgenthemes/regenerate-thumbnails-reminder/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Checks if your image sizes has changed or there was a new one added, if so it reminds you to go regenerate them.
+Checks if your image sizes have changed or there was a new one added, if so it reminds you to go regenerate them.

 == Description ==